Hartman goal in 2nd OT gives Wild 3-2 win over Stars in G1

 The Stars said the 38-year-old Pavelski was doing OK afterwards, but his status for the next game was uncertain.

 "I'm not confident for Game 2," Stars coach Pete DeBoer said.
-"He's OK, he's walking out of the rink on his own OK."
+"He's okay, he's walking out of the rink on his own OK."

 Another playoff hit Pavelski took in 2019, when still with San Jose, helped lead the NHL to expand its video review process to allow referees to review major penalties and gave them the option to reduce them to a minor, as happened on the hit by Dumba.